FireScroll/FireScroll/README.md

 This Readme is still a WIP, and so is this project.
 If you see any areas of improvement please open an issue!

+I would not call this "production ready" in the traditional sense, as it lacks extensive automated testing.

 Redpanda and Kafka are used pretty interchangeably here.
 They mean the same thing, and any differences (e.g. configuration properties) will be noted.

 ## API